dss-extensions/dss_matlab/README.md

 4. If you find issues or missing features, feel free to [open an issue ticket on GitHub](https://github.com/dss-extensions/dss_matlab/issues/new) or email me (pmeira at ieee.org).

-If you code is based on `DSSStartup.m` from the examples, in general you only need to replace the `Obj = actxserver('OpenDSSEngine.DSS');` line.
+If your code is based on `DSSStartup.m` from the examples, in general you only need to replace the `Obj = actxserver('OpenDSSEngine.DSS');` line.
 That is, update `DSSStartup.m` to:

 ```matlab
 %--------------------------------------------------------------------------